My Design Determination

-As a Pano2VR tour developer, it isn't just about building a tour; it’s about designing an experience that lives across an entire ecosystem of devices.
-From expansive 4K monitors of a desktop setup to the tactile world of tablets and the ultra-compact "letterbox" screens of a smartphone, each device requires a unique conversation with the user.
-This discipline is known as Responsive UI Design, and it’s the challenge we all face in every build.
+From monitors of a desktop setup to the tactile tablets and the "letterbox" screens of a smartphone, we find that each device requires a unique method of interacting with the user.
+This discipline is known as Responsive UI Design, and it’s the challenge I find myself facing in every build.

 The Small Screen Challenge